workshopper/javascripting/readme.md

 ## Install with `npm`

+Open your terminal and run this command:

 `npm install --global javascripting`

 The `--global` option installs this module globally so that you can run it as a command in your terminal.

 ## Run the workshop

+Run the following command in your terminal:

 ```
 javascripting